 One time I forgot to thank The State We’re In editor Greg Kelly at an awards night and I still feel bad about it so I’m doing it here.
 He’s now the boss of CBC ideas, and is my all-time storytelling hero.
 He showed me how to squeeze magic out of every story, and I think I’ll always be trying to serve something from his recipe book.
 (A few of his many methods are outlined in this generous Transom manifesto by the former host of TSWI, Jonathan Groubert).

-Belinda Lopez’s audio stories have won prizes at the New York Festivals and the UN.
-Her poetry, stories, essays and documentaries have been published, played and performed in Sydney and internationally.
+Belinda Lopez’s stories have won prizes at the New York Festivals and the UN.
+Her work has been published, played and performed in Sydney and internationally.